About Stay at Home in Little Compton, Inc.

 With a background in graphic design for corporate marketing, Denise brings superb organizational skills which will further our mission and management of future initiatives.
 Denise's experience and qualifications from past work/life endeavors is a valuable asset to SAH and will help us achieve our goals.
 She offers a steady yet strong voice and her focus is on building relationships in our community for the long term.
 Photo courtesy of Serena Charlebois

-As Vice President Margaret works closely with both clients and caregivers to ensure consistency and excellence of service.
+As Director of Operations Margaret works closely with both clients and caregivers to ensure consistency and excellence of service.
 Her compassion and background in the hospitality business are a huge asset to our team at Stay at Home.

-Margaret is also the "face of Senior Transportation" in our community.
 She is always there to lend a hand (or an ear) to anyone in need.
-She tirelessly works to find events and scheduling that our citizens will both enjoy and enrich their lives.

 A lifetime resident of Little Compton, Traci comes to Stay at Home with close ties to our community.
 She is passionate about people remaining in their homes as they age.
 "I believe it is so important to an elder's well-being emotionally, physically and financially to age in place if at all possible."
 Traci has a wealth of experience in the home care field having worked with her parents in their home care business, Marcom Home Care Nursing.
 Following that, Traci had a long career at the Rhode Island State House working as Chief of Staff.